watson/ipp-printer/README.md

 - get-jobs (0x0a)
 - get-printer-attributes (0x0b)

-The `request` object is a readable stream of the IPP data field.
-The print-job operation is currently the only operation where the `request` stream contains any data.

-The `request` object have the following properties supplied by the printer client:
+The `operation` object have the following properties supplied by the printer client:

 - `version` - An object containing the major and minor IPP version of